 Acute adrenal crisis is a life-threatening condition that occurs when there is not enough cortisol.
 This is a hormone produced by the adrenal glands

 The adrenal glands

 are located just above the kidneys.
 The adrenal gland consists of two parts.
 The outer portion, called the cortex, produces cortisol.
 This is an important hormone for controlling blood pressure.
-The inner portion, called the medulla, produces adrenaline (also called epinephrine).
-This is a hormone released in response to stress
+The inner portion, called the medulla, produces the hormone adrenaline (also called epinephrine).
+Both cortisol and adrenaline are released in response to stress